FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prototype your system

 The system should:
-* use the Raspberry Pi
+* use the Raspberry Pi 👍
-* use one or more sensors
+* use one or more sensors 👍 (Qwiic Red Button and Accelerometer)
-* require participants to speak to it.
+* require participants to speak to it. 👍 (Takes in contestant's singing!)

 *Document how the system works*